turnerbenjamin/travel-info-backend/docs/routing-diagrams-and-tests/user-story-1-routing-diagram-and-tests.md

 - [x] UC1-2: It should send a 500 response if the location service throws an error
 - [x] UC1-3: It should send a 500 response if req.user is null
 - [x] UC1-4: It should send a 400 response if req.body is null
-- [x] UC1-5: It should call add favourite location on user service object with the location document returned from the location service and req.user
+- [x] UC1-5: It should call add favourite on favourite location service object with the location document returned from the location service and req.user
-- [x] UC1-6: It should send a 500 response if the user service throws an error
+- [x] UC1-6: It should send a 500 response if the favourite location service throws an error
-- [x] UC1-7: It should send a 201 response if add favourite location resolves
+- [x] UC1-7: It should send a 201 response if add location resolves

 ### Integration Tests (INT)